frankea/homebridge-mopar/README.md

 ### Commands Not Working

-- Verify your 4-digit PIN is correct
+- Verify your 4-digit PIN is configured in Homebridge (all remote commands are blocked without it)
 - Check that remote commands work in the Mopar mobile app
 - Look for error messages in Homebridge logs